mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 To reconstruct the steps applied to data to produce an output the following foundational data is required:

-.# We need to identify the top of the inverted tree (the leaves) that are the parent data to the workflow.
+.# We need to associate the top of the inverted tree (the leaves) that are the parent data to the workflow.
 For seismic data that means the parent time series data extracted from a data center with web services or assembled and indexed on local, random access (i.e. MsPASS knows nothing about magnetic